-B. Psychology Intern Performance Evaluations: This performance rating (please see Appendix B) is directly tied to the training in eight of the nine Profession Wide Competencies.
-(Competence in application of knowledge of supervision models and practices is separately evaluated.)
+(Appendix B) directly aligned with training in eight of the nine Profession Wide Competencies.
+(Competence in application of knowledge of supervision models and practices is evaluated separately, and the Research competency is evaluated both at the rotation level and through intern presentations.
+However, these evaluations follow the same format.)
 This performance rating is used on all five rotations, although not every rotation includes every item on the form.
-This rating is prepared by the rotation supervisor, reviewed and co-signed by the intern, and submitted to the Director of Psychology Training by the primary supervisor of the intern at the midpoint and at the end of each rotation.
-Discussion between the supervisor and the individual intern provides an opportunity to discuss progress, highlight areas of particular intern strength, and identify possible growth areas for increased focus in ongoing work.
+This rating is prepared by the rotation supervisor, reviewed with and co-signed by the intern, and submitted to the Director of Psychology Training by the primary supervisor of the intern at the midpoint and at the end of each rotation.
+Discussions between the supervisor and the individual intern provide an opportunity to review progress, highlight strengths, and identify areas for growth.
 The Training Director can attend this meeting if desired by the intern or supervisor, but this is not required.
 End of rotation Performance Evaluations are the critical instruments in determining "passing" of rotations and successful internship completion.

 As can be seen from the evaluation forms in Appendix B, interns are evaluated on the specific Profession Wide Competencies.
 Each competency assessed is rated on a 5 point scale, from "R" (remedial work required) through "P" (professional skill level).
 Competencies are identical for the 5 rotations.
-In order to pass a rotation, an intern must achieve an average rating of 3.0, or "I" (Intermediate), and no competency rated lower than 2, or "E" (entry level).
+In order to pass a rotation, an intern must achieve an average rating of 3.0, or "I" (Intermediate), and no competency may be rated lower than 2, or "E" (entry level).
 If an intern has any competency rated "R" (remedial work required) at the end of a rotation, that rotation must be repeated and successfully completed before the internship can be passed.
-All five rotations must be passed to complete the internship; this could require extension of the internship past one year in order to achieve successful completion.
 Further, for the 5th and final rotation (plus the supervision and research competencies assessed separately), interns must achieve an average rating of 3.0 (Intermediate), with no individual competency ratings lower than 3 (Intermediate).
 Thus, interns must demonstrate at least an Intermediate level of competency on all competencies evaluated at the end of the internship in order to successfully complete the program.
 Failure to achieve this level of competency will result in remediation and likely extension in training past the end of the internship year, until required competency is completed.
-In the guite unusual situation where an extension of the training year was required, interns would remain commissioned Navy Lieutenants and thus would still have full pay and benefits during the extended internship.
-The additional years of obligated active duty service would not begin until successful completion of the internship.
+In the quite unusual situation where an extension of the training year were required, interns would remain commissioned Navy Lieutenants and thus would still have full pay and benefits during the extended internship.
+The additional years of obligated active duty service would not begin until successful completion of the internship, however.